-- The Learning Resource Center will maintain a job board with available positions in our community/region. - Student Services will offer student workshops each term focused on resume writing and interviewing skills. - Information will be provided to students on local hiring fairs, open positions and services offered through community partners including CareerSource Capital Region. - Staff will track job placement information and record in the FOCUS Student Information System.
+- The Learning Resource Center will send out weekly communications/emails highlighting available positions within our community/ region. - Student Services will offer student workshops each term focused on resume writing and interviewing skills. - Information will be provided to students on local hiring fairs, open positions and services offered through community partners. - Staff will track job placement information and record in the FOCUS Student Information System.